MicrosoftDocs/Hololens/hololens/hololens-recovery.md

 - The HoloLens 2 doesn't start correctly
 - Advanced Recovery Companion cannot detect the device
-- You do not have access to the logged in users password/PIN
+- You no longer know the password/PIN for a device that only has a single user

 1. Unplug the Type-C cable to disconnect the device from the power supply or the host PC.